 Lillian married the late John Quinn, a St. Joe student and athlete who in later years would help coach the Crusaders’ football team.
-The couple put their six children into parochial school education and when Lillian converted to the Catholic church the handwriting on the wall that would tell her story became increasingly clear.

 "I was teaching at [the former] Rice Elementary School," Quinn said.
 "The secretary at the school was Marian Rouler, who was very active at St. Mary’s Church.
 She knew there was a teaching opening at St. Joe and one thing led to another and I was asked if I wanted to be part of their staff.

 "I had three children there at the time, and I asked them how they would feel if I was teaching at their school.
 The kids said they would love to have me here, so I went.
 I loved teaching at Rice, and it was a heart-wrenching decision."

 Quinn said the staff consisted of the Sisters of St. Joseph and male teachers that included familiar names such as Tom Potter, Paul Procopio, Al Belanger and Tony Simonelli.
 This was still the mid-1970s, and the fabric that was the St. Joe community was both thick and strong.